Building the Education Revolution: Controversy

-The program has attracted attention from critics of the government for alleged "rorting" (misappropriation of public funds) and for not delivering value-for-money outcomes.
+The program has attracted attention from critics for alleged "rorting" (misappropriation of public funds) and for not delivering value-for-money outcomes.
 Instances of inflated quotes or new buildings that were not particularly useful to the school were reported.
 The Leader of the Opposition Tony Abbott called for a judicial inquiry into the BER and the Home Insulation Program, described by the opposition Liberal Party as "failed programs" and a "waste of public money".

 In April 2010, the government announced the formation of the BER Implementation Taskforce "to ensure projects are providing value for money".
-Gillard defended the BER saying that it was "already one of the most heavily scrutinised programs in the nation's history" and that the program was the "centerpiece" of an economic stimulus package that helped to "ensure that a generation of Australians weren't consigned to months or years of joblessness".
+Deputy Prime Minister of Australia Julia Gillard defended the BER saying that it was "already one of the most heavily scrutinised programs in the nation's history" and that the program was the "centerpiece" of an economic stimulus package that helped to "ensure that a generation of Australians weren't consigned to months or years of joblessness".

 After the 2010 election BER moved under the portfolio of Senator Chris Evans.

 The Taskforce, headed by Brad Orgill, former chairman and chief executive of UBS Australasia, delivered its report to Senator Evans on 15 December 2010.
 The report found that most of BER projects had been successfully delivered, with only 3% of the schools involved in the program making complaints.
 Projects in NSW received the most complaints.
-The third and final report by Brad Orgill found that BER projects in NSW, QLD and VIC overpaid for buildings by more than 25% on average compared to Catholic schools and more than 55% compared to Independent schools.
+The third and final report by Brad Orgill found that BER projects in NSW, QLD and VIC overpaid for buildings by more than 25% on average compared to Catholic schools and more than 55% compared to independent schools.

 However, the ANAO investigation into the project ruled that comparison with those projects were not valid as the standards applied to government school facilities were higher.

-Economist Joseph Stiglitz commented in August 2010 that the government's stimulus package, including the BER, was well-designed by world standards and that some waste was inevitable.